-ROI is proud to support the opening of nine digital fabrication labs in schools throughout the Indiana Uplands.
+ROI is supporting nine digital fabrication labs in schools in the Indiana Uplands.
 With state-of-the-art equipment and instruction, these labs are developing a region of makers ready to excel in the next generation of advanced STEM careers.

 Schools in the Digital Fabrication Lab Pilot: